rpm-software-management/mock/docs/Plugin-ExpandSpec.md

 Available since version 6.7.

-This plugin is ENABLED by default.
+This plugin is DISABLED by default.